Andrea-vicari/Andrea-vicari/README.md

 ## Main section of my Portfolio
 - [World Food](): A website working with API and JSON
 - [Resume Site]() My personal website, mainly coded with FlexBox and Js.
-- [CAsh Calculator]() A single-page applications using Js ands Boostrap
+- [Cash Calculator]() A single-page application using Js and Bootstrap